Ashel99/Ashel99/README.md

-- 👋 Hi, I’m @Ashel99
+- 👋 Hi, I’m Ashel Waduge.
-- 👀 I’m interested in ...
+- 👀 I’m interested in developing helpful softwares for humans.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning many programming languages.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with many talented engineers and develop my experience and skills.
-- 📫 How to reach me ...
+- 📫 Reach me via my email: ashelwaduge@gmail.com

 <!---
 Ashel99/Ashel99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.